petertwigg/petertwigg.github.io/index.md

 Helping clients to achieve more of their potential and recognise their true nature are key benchmarks to changing.

-#### Videos on Meditation & Mindfulness
+##### Videos on Meditation & Mindfulness
 I've spoken to many people who have said they have tried meditation but 'it's not for them', or, 'it's too hard.'
 To this end I offer short videos with tips, techniques and context explaning how to improve your meditation practice.
 Click on [My Meditation Channel](/my-meditation-channel) or go directly to [YouTube.com](https://www.youtube.com/channel/UC8Ik2FYO2lu71QjNKxUW-qw)

-#### Online Meditation Courses
+##### Online Meditation Courses
 Coming Soon.

-#### Latest Videos
+##### Latest Videos
-[Spiritual Perspectives: What Do You Rest on in Meditation?]{% include video.html id="zT2YeE8nuPA" title="Spiritual Perspectives: What Do You Rest on in Meditation? " %}
+{% include video.html id="zT2YeE8nuPA" title="Spiritual Perspectives: What Do You Rest on in Meditation? " %}
-In this video we explore what you rest on in meditation?
+In 'Spiritual Perspectives: What Do You Rest on in Meditation?'' we explore what you rest on in meditation.
 We discuss the device on which your consciousness rests.
 Tips, techniques & context to help improve your meditation.

-[Using Apps in Meditation]{% include video.html id="xrjVtMfJOvs" title="Using Apps in Meditation" %}
+{% include video.html id="xrjVtMfJOvs" title="Using Apps in Meditation" %}
-In this video we explore using apps in meditation.
+Using Apps in Meditation explores using apps in meditation.
+We discuss what your consciousness does and how meditation apps impact that.
 Tips, techniques & context to help improve your meditation.

-#### Expertise
+##### Expertise
 In my experience many symptoms, such as anxiety, allergies, fears, depression stem from your conciousness not being free.
 In reality, your _consciousness_ is independent of **your physical body**.
 In the 21st century however, it has become increasingly bound to the body resulting in increased mental and physical stresses.
 In general, the neuroses of the modern world respond well to meditation and mindfulness processes.

 <blockquote class="photo">